Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 {% include video id="1usemtIYe_s" provider="youtube" %}

 A polypeptide with *n* amino acids will have *n* - 1 peptide bonds, meaning that its shape is influenced by *n* - 1 phi angles and 99 *n* - 1 psi angles.
 If each bond has *k* stable conformations, then there are *k*<sup>2<em>n</em>-2</sup> total possible conformations of the polypeptide.
 For example, if *k* is 3 and *n* is just 100 (a short polypeptide), then the number of potential protein structures is more than the number of atoms in the universe!
+(The concept of combinatorial explosion, introduced in module 2, appears again.)
 The ability for the protein to reliably find a single conformation using the magic algorithm despite such an enormous number of potential shapes is called **Levinthal's paradox**.[^Levinthal]

-Although protein structure prediction is difficult, it is not impossible; the protein folding approach that nature uses is not, after all, magic.
-In the next lesson, we will examine how existing software attempts to replicate nature's magic algorithm for folding a polypeptide chain into a 3-D protein structure.
-We will then place ourselves in the shoes of early SARS-CoV-2 researchers working before the structure of the virus's spike protein had been experimentally validated to see if we can predict its structure and give biologists a head start on fighting the pandemic.
+Although protein structure prediction is difficult, it is not impossible; nature's algorithm is not, after all, magic.
+Furthermore, researchers have spent decades cataloging the genomes of thousands of species.
+As a result, biologists know the *sequence* of amino acids for many proteins whose structures have not been validated experimentally.
+In our case, although the SARS-CoV-2 genome was sequenced in January 2020, the structure of its spike protein was unknown at that time.
+In the next lesson, we will place ourselves in the shoes of early SARS-CoV-2 researchers working before the structure of the virus's spike protein had been experimentally determined to see if we can predict its structure and give biologists a head start on fighting the pandemic.

 [Next lesson](ab_initio){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}